Saha2699/End-To-End-Data-Analytics-Project/README.md

 # End-To-End-Data-Analytics-Project
 Python + SQL
-Problem Statement:-We had to download the data set for a company retail orders from kaggle it conatins the data for the yearr 2022 and 2023,clean the data set  and provide insights to the stackholder by using SQL.
+Problem Statement:-We had to download the data set for a company retail orders from kaggle,it conatins the data for the year 2022 and 2023,clean the data set  and provide insights to the stackholder by using SQL.
 We have followed an ETL process for this particular project.

 Extraction Of The Data Set:
 We extracted the csv file from the kaggle via an api call made from python and stored it in a data frame